CIBC-Internal/python/Doc/library/webbrowser.rst

    parameters to create an instance when needed.
 If *instance* is provided, *constructor* will never be called, and may be ``None``.

-   This entry point is only useful if you plan to either set the :envvar:`BROWSER` variable or call :func:`get` with a nonempty argument matching the name of a handler you declare.
+   Setting *preferred* to ``True`` makes this browser a preferred result for a :func:`get` call with no argument.
+Otherwise, this entry point is only useful if you plan to either set the :envvar:`BROWSER` variable or call :func:`get` with a nonempty argument matching the name of a handler you declare.

+   .. versionchanged:: 3.7
+      *preferred* keyword-only parameter was added.

 A number of browser types are predefined.
 This table gives the type names that may be passed to the :func:`get` function and the corresponding instantiations